bitswamp/bitswamp.github.io/_drafts/2018-07-21-refurbish-an-acer-6011-with-alps-switches.md

 Put the springs and click leaves in a strainer or cheesecloth pouch and gently spray them with compressed air to remove any loose dust.

+Now the pieces are all clean and you can start to reassmble your keyboard.

 ### Reassembling Alps switches:

-Instead of (other guy)'s method, do:
+When using (other guy)'s method as shown here, I struggled to get the spring and click leaf to slide into the right place.
+I found it easier to do it this way:

-- Put the slider in the top housing (make sure the slider divot faces away from the alps logo)
+- Put the slider in the top housing (make sure the slider divot faces away from the alps logo).
-- Put the click leaf in the top housing (click leaf goes on the side that has the alps logo)
+- Put the click leaf in the top housing (click leaf goes on the side that has the alps logo).
-- Position the spring in the bottom housing over the bottom nub, leaning away from the contact leaf
+- Position the spring in the bottom housing over the bottom nub, leaning away from the contact leaf.
+- If the spring stands straight up, position the top assembly over the spring and press down.
-- Use the top half of the key to 'scoop' the spring towards the contact leaf.
+- If the spring is leaning on the bottom housing, use the top half of the key to 'scoop' the spring towards the contact leaf.
 - If the spring stays correctly seated, the slider should pop up with a 'clink' as you push down.

-Most common problems:
+### Most common problems:

 - No click: